 Transcripts

 Upload a copy of your unofficial transcripts.
-The file should be a PDF no larger than 4 MB.
-Programs no longer require mailed hard copy transcripts and will accept only electronic versions for the initial screening.
 These show grades earned at every college or university you have attended, including study abroad.
+Programs will only accept electronic versions of unofficial transcripts for the initial screening.
 If admitted, the Graduate School will request official transcripts.

 Supplemental Application